Python Quick Start

 Werkzeug==3.0.1

-Create the scf_bootstrap file (without an extension), which is the startup script for CloudBase cloud functions:
+Create the scf_bootstrap file (with no file extension), which is the startup script for CloudBase cloud functions:

 #!/bin/bash